5. Enrollment and Registration

 5.3.7- GSAS Zero-Credit Undergraduate Language Study

-GSAS students in good standing may request permission to register in an undergraduate language course offered by the Department of Modern Languages or Classics Department in the fall or spring semesters (summer courses are not currently covered by this policy).
+GSAS students in good standing may request permission to register in an undergraduate language course offered by the Department of Languages and Cultures or Classics Department in the fall or spring semesters (summer courses are not currently covered by this policy).
 GSAS registrants will be accommodated only after all undergraduates have been placed into courses, and they will be allowed to register only with permission of the instructor.
 GSAS students may be asked to take a placement test before being assigned to a section.
 No language course with more than 15 undergraduate students will accommodate GSAS registrants, and no more than 20 GSAS students will be accepted in any given semester.
 If there are more applicants than seats available, priority will be given to students who need language skills to complete degree requirements, such as dissertation research or language exams (the latter applies only to languages other than French and German, since these languages offer graduate reading courses specifically designed with this goal in mind).
 GSAS students will complete all course requirements, including written work, exams, and daily class preparation.
 Students' work will be graded SAT/UNSAT, and they will sign an agreement indicating that they will complete these tasks.
 GSAS students are charged only a $100 language fee per semester for these 0-credit registrations; the fee is not covered by any GSAS tuition scholarships or award.
 Interested students should submit the 0-Credit Language Study Application (available at GSAS Student Forms page).

 5.3.8- Undergraduates in Graduate Courses